Mohamed-Emad352/Pathfinding-Algorithms-Illustratrated/README.md

 ## BFS Algorithm
-BFS unline A* is an uninformed searching algoritm.
+BFS unlike A* is an uninformed searching algoritm.
 It searches blindly level by level till its reaches the goal node.
 Although it is slower than A* in most cases, it is guaranteed to find the shortest path.

 ### The way the BFS algorithm works:
 1- It starts from the start node and adds it in a queue.